Mexican Brownies with Espresso Chocolate Glaze

 • Preheat the oven to 350 degrees.

-• Fold in the flour until just mixed and then mix in the 6 oz of chocolate.
+• Fold in the flour until just mixed and then mix in the 6 ounces of chocolate.

 • Combine the butter, buttermilk, cocoa, espresso and cinnamon in medium size pan and bring to a boil on the stove.
 Remove from heat and add the powdered sugar and vanilla and beat with a whisk until smooth.